Today we’re bringing you a review of this 3F UL backpack. Over the last few

 3F UL Backpack Review

 The biggest worry with a frameless backpack tends to be that the load will be uneven, and make it uncomfortable to carry.
-However, in our experience, this tends to be a non-issue as long as you’ve packed the bag well.
-And so it was with the 3F UL Gear – it was perfectly comfortable as long as the bag wasn’t totally lopsided.
+However, in my experience, this tends to be a non-issue as long as you’ve packed the bag well.
+And so it was with this pack – it was perfectly comfortable as long as the gear wasn’t packed in a lopsided way.

 Fiddlage